isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 a particular pathway, such as the WNT signaling pathway, whether two samples share deleterious mutations within that pathway.
 In April, we were comparing samples based on shared mutations, but in considering all genes simultaneously, we had some pretty low Jaccard indices.

-Here, we hope that we can get more specificity if we narrow our search to cancer related pathways.
+A second goal will be to create a set of pathways, for each sample, where pathways contain at least one potentially harmful mutation.
+Then we will again estimate the distance between samples based on the set of (potentially) altered pathways.

 New for this month, we have a whole host of new BigQuery tables from `COSMIC <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/COSMIC.html>`_.

-For our query, we downloaded pathways from `WikiPathways <http://data.wikipathways.org/current/gmt/wikipathways-20170410-gmt-Homo_sapiens.gmt>`_.
+For our query this month, we downloaded 381 pathways from `WikiPathways <http://data.wikipathways.org/current/gmt/wikipathways-20170410-gmt-Homo_sapiens.gmt>`_.
-These are gene sets, where each row represents a pathway and contains a list of the genes in that pathway.
-This file contains 381 pathways.
-Each row starts with a pathway name, and has a list of genes starting in column 4.
-I wrote a small python script to parse .gmt files to 'tidy' (format) them up, which is required for uploading to BigQuery.
+In the BQ table, each row contains a pathway and a gene associated with that pathway.

+For this portion of the work, I wrote a small python script to parse .gmt files to output a 'tidy' (format), which is required for uploading to BigQuery.
 Then with this file, I used the BQ web interface uploader.
 To upload a table, clicking the '+' symbol next to a dataset reveals the 'Create Table' interface.
 For smaller files, we can upload it directly, whereas with larger files, we need to move it to cloud storage first.
 After giving it a table